w15546251-afk/new-da-hood-farm/README.md

     return false
 end

--- MONEY COLLECTOR SWEEP (Slower tween speed for smoother collection) local function collectMoneyDropsByTweeningWithin30Studs()
+-- FAST MONEY COLLECTOR SWEEP (Shortened timeout so it moves on quickly) local function collectMoneyDropsByTweeningWithin30Studs()
     local startTime = tick()

-    while (isAutoFarmRunning or isCashierFarmRunning) and (tick() - startTime < 2.0) do local char = LocalPlayer.Character
+    while (isAutoFarmRunning or isCashierFarmRunning) and (tick() - startTime < 1.5) do local char = LocalPlayer.Character
         if not char or not char:FindFirstChild("HumanoidRootPart") then break end local rootPart = char.HumanoidRootPart